SpotlightKid/python-rtmidi/examples/midi2command/README.rst

 The value of ``data`` key is matched against the data bytes of the incoming MIDI message.
 It may be a single integer or a list or tuple with one or two integer items.
 If ``data`` is not present or empty, the configuration matches against any incoming MIDI message with a matching status byte.
-If it is a single integer or a list/tuple with one item, only the first data byte of the MIDI message must match.
+If ``data`` is a single integer or a list or tuple with only one item, only the first data byte of the MIDI message must match.

 The command to execute when a matching MIDI message is received is specified with the value of the ``command`` key.
 This should be the full command line with all needed options and arguments to the external program.
 The command line is parsed into tokens by `shlex.split()`_ and then passed to `subprocess.Popen()`_.
-The command line is not passed to a shell, so can't prepend it with environment variable assignments or use any shell variable substitutions or similar.
-Just use a wrapper shell or batch script is you need this.
+The command line is not passed to a shell, so it is not supported to prepend environment variable assignments or use any shell variable substitutions or similar.
+If you need this functionality, just use a wrapper shell or batch script for your external program.
 The program must be found on your ``PATH`` or you need to specify the absolute or relative path to the executable.
-The command will be started in the current working directory, i.e. the one you started ``midi2command`` in.
+The command will be executed in the current working directory, i.e. the one you started ``midi2command`` in.

 You can put some placeholders into the command string, which will be replaced with values from the MIDI message which triggered the command.
 The placeholders